 21 million tonnes @ 1.06g/t Au for 713,000 ounces of gold

 The Ore Reserve is contained within a detailed, staged open pit design with a stage one stripping ratio of 2.9:1 and a life of mine (LOM) stripping ratio of 4.7:1.
 The stage one pit shells contain predominantly laterite and oxide mineralisation.

 A Feasibility Study on development of the Bibra deposit is due for completion in the September Quarter 2017.
 The study is based on a single large open pit deposit feeding a 3Mtpa CIL processing plant, producing approximately 100,000ozpa over an initial mine life of approximately seven years.

 The Bibra deposit is hosted within a thick, shallow-dipping gold mineralised structure which is amenable to low-cost open pit mining with mineralisation starting close to the surface.
 The deposit remains open in down-plunge positions and potential exists for strike extensions and stacked mineralised lodes

-Bibra is part of a large-scale Archaean aged gold mineralized system.
-The resource is hosted within a package of deformed volcanic and meta-sedimentary rocks, mineralisation has developed on at least two parallel, shallow dipping structures; supergene laterite and oxide mineralization has developed over the structures close to surface.
+Bibra is part of a large-scale Archaean-aged gold mineralized system.
+The deposit is hosted within a package of deformed volcanic and meta-sedimentary rocks, mineralisation has developed on at least two parallel, shallow dipping structures; supergene laterite and oxide mineralization has developed over the structures close to surface.